Société Protectrice

 Gandhi said, “The greatness of a nation can be judged by the way its animals are treated.”

-The Moroccan legislator must adopt an innovative animal protection law aimed at combating the abuse, abandonment and killing of animals, as well as a reform of the penal code to establish exemplary penalties against any offender.
+The Moroccan legislator must adopt an innovative animal protection law aimed at combating the abuse, abandonment, and killing of animals, as well as a reform of the penal code to establish exemplary penalties against any offender.
 Animal owners must undertake to assume a certain number of duties and responsibilities towards the animal, but also towards this law.

 4. Awareness campaign: